 Once applications have been received, the applicants are contacted with instructions on how to submit their materials for evaluation, and given a deadline.
 The requested material includes the following:

 - CV: Maximum 3 pages, with emphasis on teaching (must include a list/table of all courses taught in the past two-to-five years)

 - Teaching Statement: Maximum 2 pages single spaced, including a teaching philosophy and a description of teaching accomplishments

-- Course evaluations for ALL courses taught during Fall 2018 to Fall 2020 (including all types of semesters/sessions) for which evaluations are available.
+- Course evaluations for ALL courses taught during the previous academic year (Fall xx to Fall xx), including all types of semesters/sessions for which evaluations are available.
 Note that applicants are encouraged to provide contextual information for the courses taught in order for the reviewers to understand any special challenges presented by those courses, student composition, timing and mechanism of offering of the course, etc. Materials for this section must include:

 - A table summarizing the numerical evaluations including the department ranking or statistics

 - The grade distribution for the courses (percent of students receiving each type of assigned grade)

 - Five Signed Letters of Recommendation: These 5 letters must include 3 from former or present students, 1 from a faculty member, Chair or administrator with teaching oversight, and another letter from either a student or a faculty member.
 The letters must be signed and a scan emailed directly to the College by the referee, not the applicant.
 However, the applicant is responsible for contacting the referees and giving them the deadline and email address for submission.
 Instructions will be provided to all applicants.

 Except for the letters of reference, all other materials are uploaded by the applicant to the NSM Sharepoint site.
 Permissions for use of the site and uploading instructions will be given at the time of submission.
 The deadline for material submission is typically in late February/early March.

 Review of Material